 The Company prosecutes its intellectual property estate vigorously to obtain the broadest valid scope for its patents.
-Due to uncertainty of the ultimate outcome of these matters, their impact on future operating results or the Company's financial condition is not subject to reasonable estimates.
+Due to uncertainty of the ultimate outcome of patent enforcement actions, their impact on future operating results or the Company's financial condition is not subject to reasonable estimates.